Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

 \subsection{Bifurcations from the conducting steady state}

 In this section we analyse the states that emanate from the conducting steady state and their evolution as a function of the bifurcation parameter $Ra$.
-Our analysis involves the detailed evolution of the velocity magnitude and the temperature fields on the branches of the bifurcation diagrams of kinetic and potential energy, respectively.
-In addition, we present the real and imaginary parts of the largest growth rates from the linear stability analysis we have performed on the steady state solutions.
+Our analysis involves the detailed evolution of the velocity magnitude and the temperature on the branches of the bifurcation diagrams using the kinetic and potential energy, respectively.
+In addition, we present the largest growth rates and corresponding frequencies from the linear stability analysis we have performed on the steady states.

 Figure \ref{fig:branch_a} shows results of the aforementioned analysis for branch (1), which arises at $Ra_c^{(1)}=2586$ from the first eigenmode (see \cref{fig:eigenmodes}).

-This bifurcation breaks only the rotational symmetry by $\pi$ that is satisfied by the eigenmode.
+This bifurcation breaks the $x$-reflection symmetry but the branch has the Boussinesq symmetry.
 As $Ra$ increases, the magnitude of the velocity field evolves from a circular to a bent convection roll at $Ra \approx 4 \times 10^4$ (see \cref{fig:branch_a}(a)).
-On the other hand, the z-shaped interface of the temperature field is sheared (see \cref{fig:branch_a}(b)), enhancing the heat transfer in the convection cell (see also branch (1) in \cref{fig:bif_diagrams}(c)).
-Figure \ref{fig:branch_a}(c) demonstrates that the steady state solution of this branch remains stable ($\mathcal R(\lambda) < 0$) under perturbations with a constant growth rate over the whole range of Rayleigh numbers we consider.
-The imaginary part of the largest growth rate is zero from the stationary bifurcation at $Ra_c^{(1)}=2586$ to the $Ra = 10^5$ (see \cref{fig:branch_a}(d)), while the subsequent growth rate has a strong oscillatory component and its real part is $\mathcal R(\lambda) = \text{const} < 0$.
+On the other hand, the $z$-shaped interface of the temperature field is sheared (see \cref{fig:branch_a}(b)), enhancing the heat transfer in the convection cell (see also branch (1) in \cref{fig:bif_diagrams}(c)). \cref{fig:branch_a}(c) demonstrates that the solutions on this branch remain stable ($\mathcal R(\lambda) < 0$) with an almost constant growth rate over the whole range of Rayleigh numbers we consider.
+The frequency corresponding to the largest growth rate is zero from the stationary bifurcation at $Ra_c^{(1)}=2586$ to the $Ra = 10^5$ (see \cref{fig:branch_a}(d)), while the next eigenvalue has a negative real part and a large imaginary part.